UMapx/UMapx.Imaging/README.md

 image.Save("output.png", ImageFormat.Png);
 ```

 Replace `input.jpg` with the path to your image.
-The snippet uses C# 9 or later.
+This example uses C# 9 or later.
-`To32bpp()` creates a separate bitmap; filtering changes `image` in place and
+`To32bpp()` creates a separate bitmap in `Format32bppArgb` format.
+The filter
-leaves `source` unchanged.
-Dispose both bitmaps when finished.
+modifies that bitmap in place, and the `using` declarations dispose both images
+at the end of the scope.

 # Image processing